The MIT Mechanical Engineering

 The Contest Organizers and Judges value and aim to recognize outstanding innovation in both areas.

 Please complete this google form

 .
 Teams should submit one form under the leader's name; the form should indicate all of the team members.

 - Full name(s)

-- MIT address, phone, and email (leader only for teams)
+- Permanent address, phone, and email (leader only for teams)

 - Project title and description.